ietf-wg-cellar/matroska-specification/notes.md

       20 |                 |4D|80|84|69|65|74|66|57|41|84|69|65|74|66|
                            ^ MuxingApp start

-In the above example, the `Element ID` of the `Segment Element` is stored at offset 16, the `Element Data Size` of the `Segment Element` is stored at offset 20, and the `Element Data` of the `Segment Element` is stored at offset 21.
+In the above example, the `Element ID` of the `Segment` element is stored at offset 16, the `Element Data Size` of the `Segment` element is stored at offset 20, and the `Element Data` of the `Segment` element is stored at offset 21.

-The `MuxingApp Element` is stored at offset 26.
-Since the `Segment Position` of an Element is calculated by subtracting the position of the `Element Data` of the containing `Segment Element` from the position of that Element, the `Segment Position` of the `MuxingApp Element` in the above example is "26 - 21" or "5".
+The `MuxingApp` element is stored at offset 26.
+Since the `Segment Position` of an element is calculated by subtracting the position of the `Element Data` of the containing `Segment` element from the position of that element, the `Segment Position` of the `MuxingApp` element in the above example is "26 - 21" or "5".

 # Linked Segments

-Matroska provides several methods to link two or more `Segment Elements` together to create a `Linked Segment`.
+Matroska provides several methods to link two or more `Segment` elements together to create a `Linked Segment`.
 A `Linked Segment` is a set of multiple `Segments` linked together into a single presentation by using Hard Linking or Medium Linking.